zeta-chain/docs/docs/users/cli/account.md

 fade sunset wink lonely seek glass load group shove scan tape shop rather connect enhance absurd illness patch void save skirt fee code mushroom
 ```

+In this and following guides we'll be using `alice` as an example account name.
+When a command requires an address, we'll be using the following command
+`$(zetacored keys show alice -a)` which simply returns an address of a given
+key.
+Please, replace `alice` in the following examples with your own key name.

 ## Importing an Account

 If you have an existing account, you can import it using the mnemonic phrase: